Home Loans for Apartments and Units in Springfield and Ipswich, QLD, The 2026 Guide

 Can you get a home loan for an apartment or unit in Springfield and Ipswich?

-Yes - apartments and units qualify for standard home loans, and most lenders in our panel will finance strata properties.
+Yes, apartments and units qualify for standard home loans, and most lenders on our panel will finance strata properties.
 The key is understanding which lenders have the most favourable policies for your specific unit type, location, and building characteristics.

 Unit markets in Springfield and Ipswich offer genuine affordability compared to house prices.
-Units in Raceview - Bundamba and Springfield Lakes sit well within first home buyer reach, with medians ranging from $580,000 to $700,000 as of June 2026.
+Units in Raceview and Bundamba have medians of $580,000, while Springfield Lakes units sit at $700,000 as of June 2026.
 For many buyers, a unit represents the fastest path to home ownership in this area.

 How do lenders assess apartment and unit loan applications?

 Your income assessment follows standard serviceability rules.
-As of June 2026, lenders test your ability to service repayments at approximately 8.7% (the assessment rate includes the 3% APRA buffer).
+As of June 2026, lenders test your ability to service repayments at approximately 8.7% (the competitive variable rate plus the 3% APRA buffer).
 Whether you're buying a $580,000 unit in Bundamba or a $700,000 apartment in Springfield Lakes, the income calculation remains consistent across our lender panel.

 Property assessment factors lenders consider: